sargyri/Drop_Lev/README.md

 # Drop_Lev

 Welcome to the DropLev project.
-In this depository you can find the data and machine learning algorithm that was develeoped for the prediction of surface tension of acoustically levitated droplets in Ref.
-[1]
+In this depository you can find the data and machine learning algorithm that was develeoped for the prediction of surface tension of acoustically levitated droplets containing surfactant solutions (see Ref.
+[1]).

-The acoustic levitator that was used for the collection of the experimental data is insprired by TinyLev [2].
+A manuscript has been submitted on the use of this machine learning algorithm for the surface tension determination of acoutsically levitated droplets containing PNIPAM microgels.

 The design of the levitator used in these studies was model Mk1 from Ref.
-[3]
+[2], which was inspired by the TinyLev levitator [3].

 The in-silico data were generated from the theory developed by Marston _et al._ [4-6].
 The equation used for the generation of the theoretical contours can be found in Ref.
 [6].